Superiority of Calcium Score

 The Quebec Study – Small Dense LDL Associated with Increased Mortality from Coronary Artery Disease

-You might say “wait just a minute here”, the Quebec study followed 2072 males over 13 years and found that small dense LDL was associated with increased mortality from cardiovascular disease above chart).(6) The above chart is very convincing, and the three lines for small dense LDL are nicely separated.
+You might say “wait just a minute here”, the Quebec study followed 2072 males over 13 years and found that small dense LDL was associated with increased mortality from cardiovascular disease above chart).(6) The above chart is very convincing, and the three lines for small dense LDL are nicely separated with greater numbers of small dense LDL associated with increased mortality..
 (6) However, as pretty as the above chart looks, Correlation is not necessarily causation.
-If increased small dense LDL particle number causes coronary artery disease, then an intervention that reduces small dense LDL particles should be preventive.
+If increased small dense LDL particle number causes coronary artery disease, then intervention to reduce small dense LDL particle number should be preventive.
 A new study shows this is false.
 Reducing small particle LDL with a new drug FAILS to reduce heart attack rate compared to placebo.!!
 Above image courtesy of Medscape.

 Houston, We Have a Problem, New Drug Reduces Small LDL,